Stand with Ukraine. Fight for freedom and democracy

 adding password fields to a registration form

 Finally, add the Action Button block that will allow the user to submit the form.
-Give it a custom label.
+Assign it a custom label.

 adding a register user post-submit action in a registration form